Wlodimir Ledóchowski: Divided opinions

-According to David Kertzer's 2014 book The Pope and Mussolini: The Secret History of Pius XI and the Rise of Fascism in Europe, during the rise of fascism in Italy under Benito Mussolini, Ledóchowski exhibited strong anti-Semitic and pro-fascist sympathies.
-Kertzer writes that Ledóchowski worked to promote anti-Semitism in the Vatican and to align it with Italy's and Germany's racist and expansionist ambitionsL "The Jesuit leader [Ledochowski] made no secret of his enthusiasm for the Fascist regime.
+According to David Kertzer's 2014 book The Pope and Mussolini: The Secret History of Pius XI and the Rise of Fascism in Europe, during the rise of fascism in Italy under Benito Mussolini, Ledóchowski exhibited strong antisemitic and pro-fascist sympathies.
+Kertzer writes that Ledóchowski worked to promote antsemitism in the Vatican and to align it with Italy's and Germany's racist and expansionist ambitions: "The Jesuit leader [Ledochowski] made no secret of his enthusiasm for the Fascist regime.
 From the time when Mussolini came to power, he [Ledochowski] had done what he could to stamp out Church opposition to the Duce".
 Kertzer further states that "in early 1936, the Italian ambassador told Ledochowski that Mussolini wanted America [the US Jesuit magazine] anti-Fascist editor fired and a pro-Fascist editor put in his place....
 Ledochowski accommodated him readily....
 Soon a new editor was in place, suitably enthusiastic about the Fascist cause".
 Furthermore, "Pignatti [the Italian ambassador] remarked that Italy's enemies were the Church's enemies.
 Ledochowski agreed.
 The attacks on Mussolini for waging war in Ethiopia, he [Ledochowski] replied were simply a 'pretext from which international Judaism is profiting in order to advance its attack on western civilization'".

 Kertzer writes that there is evidence that in 1937 or 1938, Ledóchowski personally intervened to water down an encyclical against racism that was being prepared for the Pope by a fellow Jesuit, the American John LaFarge Jr. Later discoveries of versions of the text for the planned encyclical and a series of interviews with living participants in the drafting of the document in the 1960s and the 1970s seem to confirm Ledóchowski's reluctance to see anything published that was too critical of the German government.

 Kertzer notes, "Ledochowski viewed the Jews as enemies of the Church and of European civilization, and he would do all he could to prevent the Pope from slowing the anti-Semitic wave that was sweeping Europe".
 Kertzer documents many other instances in which Ledóchowski and other Jesuits led and manipulated the Vatican and the Church into supporting Mussolini and the infamous racist laws against the Jews.